-Acts of Kindness Strengthens Mental Health?
+Acts of Kindness and Mental Health

 Simple Acts Of Kindness.
 We have all heard of the person in the drive-thru that paid for the order of the people behind him.
 What about the child who took her teacher flowers as a way of saying thank-you for the supportive words before her test?
 Or the manager who brought in popsicles as a way of breaking up the stress of the day?